News

 Steel pipe is typically around 20% more expensive than black iron pipe, but it does provide better resource savings in the long run by being more energy efficient.
 Its durability and cost are part of the reason for the growth in the use of steel pipe in large industrial operations in the United States.
 However, black iron pipe is more widely available than steel pipe, which also makes it more convenient.

-Corrosion resistance differs
+Difference in corrosion resistance differs

 Black steel pipes are slightly better, but neither is suitable for long-term water supply; black iron pipes are more prone to rusting.

 Black steel pipes are used for gas, fire protection, and structural support; black iron pipes are mostly found in older buildings or for light-duty applications.
+Standards and stability

 Black steel pipes have unified standards and high stability; black iron pipes have inconsistent material properties and greater application limitations.